-Janet Epp Buckingham is an associate professor at Trinity Western University and the Director of the Laurentian Leadership Centre, an Ottawa-based, live-in, extension program focusing on leadership in public policy, business and communications.
+Janet Epp Buckingham is a professor at Trinity Western University and the Director of the Laurentian Leadership Centre, an Ottawa-based, live-in, extension program focusing on leadership in public policy, business and communications.
 She has been the Director of the Laurentian Leadership Centre since 2006.
 Janet researches and publishes on religious freedom in Canada and internationally.
 She is also interested in the relationship faith, public policy and the legal system.

 Janet has lived and studied in England, France and South Africa.
 Before teaching at Trinity Western, Janet was the Executive Director of Christian Legal Fellowship (1991-94) and worked with the Evangelical Fellowship of Canada as general legal counsel (1999-2003) and director, law and public policy (2003-2006).

 Janet currently resides in Ottawa, Canada with her husband Don.
 They have two children.

 B.A.
 History (Western Ontario); LL.B.(Dalhousie); LL.D.
 (University of Stellenbosch, South Africa)

 “Constitutional interpreters: High priests or priesthood?” in Memory and Meaning: Lourens du Plessis and the haunting of justice, edited by Jacques de Ville, Lexis Nexis, 2015, pp. 101-122.

 Case comment: “Loyola High School v Quebec (Attorney General): 2015 SCC 12: Supreme Court of Canada” (2015), 4(2) Oxford Journal of Law and Religion 319-320.

 “Catholic Schools Can Be Catholic” (2015), 4(2) Oxford Journal of Law and Religion 308-312.